healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-non-stick-electric-skillet-06857.md

 The pan has a spout for pouring liquid, so the lid doesn’t need to have a steam vent to release the pressure (+1).
 The handles are part of the base which can be completely detached from the pan (+1).
 At the bottom of the detached pan are four stands so that you can directly serve it on the table.

 The non-stick coating is Teflon which is cheaper than ceramic coating and raises some health concerns although most modern Teflon products are free of PFOA (+1).
 Nonetheless, the pan is dishwasher-safe (+2).

+### 7.0 - Lid

+Material: Tempered glass

+Handle: Steel

+Steam Vent: No

+Dishwasher-Safe: Yes

+The tempered glass lid is dishwasher-safe and has a steel handle and no steam vent (+6).
+It has metal edging which is common but it doesn’t fit the pan as tightly as some other skillets we’ve seen (+1).

+### 9.0 - Base

+Material: Thermosetting plastic

+Detachable: Yes

+Anti-Slip Pads: Four

+Dishwasher-Safe: Yes

+The detachable base with foldable handles is the best feature of the Presto (+4).
+Simply press the locking clips on the handles to release the pan and you can lift it up.

+The base is made of thermosetting plastic which isn’t as durable as metal but much lighter (+1).
+It has four anti-slip pads at the bottom and is dishwasher-safe (+4).

+### 7.0 - Thermostat

+Temperature Range: Warm-200–250-300-350-400°F

+Detachable: Yes

+Indicator Light: Yes

+Dishwasher-Safe: No

+The detachable thermostat has a common design and temperature range (from 200 to 400°F) (+3).
+Keep in mind that the warm setting is around 150°F and not maintaining the current temperature like some other skillets.

+The thermostat fits the socket nicely, making it easy to remove afterward (+2).
+It has an indicator light and isn’t dishwasher-safe (+2).